IETF-Hackathon/pqc-certificates/readme.md

 Simply upload your artifacts zip files into your own directory under `providers/`, and uploads test results CSV files into the `compatMatrices/` directory of your provider, and the github automation will:
 * Validate your artifacts against the OpenQuantumSafe docker image.
 * Re-build and update the results HTML pages using both the automated results, and any results CSV files that you included.
+* Output artifacts, including, importantly a log file to help with debugging failures, can be found under the ACtions tab; click on the most recent run, and download the output zip.

 NOTE: expired certificates within the artifacts zips will show as failed against the OQS automated testing because there is no flag to `openssl verify` to ignore expiry.
 We recommend uploading certs with very long expiry times -- like 10 years or more -- so that they do not start failing one year from now.